VORTEC MARINE LTD TERMS OF BUSINESS

-- The price for the Work shall be the price set out in the Order, or if no price is quoted for the Work, the price will be determined based upon the labour and materials expended and services provided in accordance with the Company’s usual tariff at the time when the Work was performed, as duly invoiced to the Customer (the “Price”).
+- If no estimate price is provided for the Work, the price will be determined based upon the labour and materials expended and services provided in accordance with the Company’s usual tariff at the time when the Work was performed, as duly invoiced to the Customer (the “Price”).

-- Unless otherwise agreed in writing, the Price will not include expenses incurred for pilotage, salvage, tugs, harbour dues, lifts and similar charges which shall be invoiced separately to the Customer.
+- Unless otherwise agreed in writing, the Price will not include expenses incurred for pilotage, salvage, tugs, harbour dues, parts delivery costs, lifts and similar charges which shall be invoiced separately to the Customer.

 - The Company will exercise reasonable skill and judgment when giving an estimate or indication of However, estimates are always subject to the accuracy of information provided by the Customer, are often based on a superficial examination and do not include the cost of any emergent work which may be necessary nor the cost of any extensions to the Work.
 It should be noted that estimates are not fixed prices and can be subject to variation.
 The Company reserves its right to (a) increase the rates under its usual tariff (provided that such increase does not take place more than once in any twelve (12) months) and/or (b) subject to Clause 3.4, increase the Price for the Work.

-- The Company will inform the Customer of any proposed increase in the estimated Price, together with the reasons for such increase, and will proceed with the Work after having obtained the Customer’s approval (such approval not to be unreasonably delayed or withheld).
+- The Company will try their best to inform the Customer of any proposed increase in the estimated Price, together with the reasons for such increase, and will proceed with the Work after having obtained the Customer’s approval (such approval not to be unreasonably delayed or withheld).
 The Customer shall remain responsible for the cost of labour and materials already supplied or remaining to be supplied which are not affected by the proposed increase in the It is not always feasible or possible to contact the client and so we reserve the right to increase the value of the estimate by 15% without authorisation.

 - Crew placement will be charged at 8.3% (1 months’ salary).
 Should the crew be proven unsuitable within the first 90 days then a refund on a pro-rata basis will be made.